-Health and social care have been at the frontline of the response to the COVID-19 pandemic, which has seen the rapid acceleration of the use of data-driven infrastructures and technologies: from dashboardsf enabling the prediction of healthcare demand and risk scores that prioritise vaccine rollouts, through to the acceleration and adoption of digital contact tracing tools and vaccine certification.
+Health and social care were at the frontline of the response to the COVID-19 pandemic, which saw a rapid acceleration of the use of data-driven infrastructures and technologies: from dashboards enabling the prediction of healthcare demand and risk scores that prioritise vaccine rollouts, through to the adoption of digital contact tracing tools and vaccine certification.

-Debate about the appropriate use and impact of these technologies has intensified, encompassing a range of societal and ethical questions related to data governance, privacy, power and inequalities.
+Debate about the appropriate use and impact of these technologies continues, encompassing a range of societal and ethical questions related to data governance, privacy, power and inequalities.
 The disparate impact of the pandemic on people suffering from social and health inequalities has seen parallels in an emerging ‘data divide’ between how people are reflected in, and benefit from data-driven approaches.
-We have also seen asymmetries of power emerge in the way health data is governed and collected for the longer term.
+Asymmetries of power have also emerged in the way health data is governed and collected for the longer term.

-As we move into the late stages of the COVID-19 pandemic, there is much excitement about the potential for new health–data applications and data-driven technologies to drive a post-pandemic overhaul of health systems, and to create resilience against (and even prevent) the next pandemic.
-But there are still many unanswered questions about the impact and legacy of data-driven responses to the pandemic, and in particular how their roll-out ameliorated or exacerbated existing societal inequalities and disadvantage.
+Beyond the COVID-19 pandemic, there has been much excitement about the potential for new health–data applications and data-driven technologies to drive a post-pandemic overhaul of health systems, and to create resilience against (and even prevent) the next pandemic.
+But there are still many unanswered questions about the impact and legacy of data-driven responses to the pandemic, and in particular how their roll-out affected existing societal inequalities and disadvantage.
 These include:

 - What is the long-term legacy of health data and technologies, beyond the pandemic?

 - What impact has the use of data in the pandemic had on society, and specifically, inequalities?

 - How can technologists and policymakers prepare themselves for future crises, and what tools do they require to do so?

 - How can technologists, policymakers and other actors in the ecosystem steward data in a trustworthy way and for public benefit – in a pandemic and beyond?